AlecAivazis/survey/README.md

 ## Versioning

 This project tries to maintain semantic GitHub releases as closely as possible.
-And relies on [gopkg.in](http://labix.org/gopkg.in) to maintain those releasees.
+And relies on [gopkg.in](http://labix.org/gopkg.in) to maintain those releases.
 Importing v1 of survey could look something like

 ```golang
 package main